rtbenfield/talks-ato-2025-epic-app-performance/README.md

-# talks-ato-2025-epic-app-performance
+# Epic App Performance Starts with the Database

-Slides and examples from my ⚡ talk Epic App Performance Starts With the Database at All Things Open 2025
+Hi there 👋🏻 This is repo contains the slides for the talk _Epic App Performance Starts with the Database_ at All Things Open 2025.